anassuncao/milestone1-anassuncao/README.md

 2. Under the GitHub Pages, in the *Source* drop-down menu I've selected "master branch"
 3. The publishing link https://anassuncao.github.io/milestone1-anassuncao/index.html was generated imediatly.

-For clining my repository, the following steps must me taken:
+For cloning my repository, the following steps must me taken:
 1. On GitHub navigate to the main page of the repository: https://github.com/anassuncao/milestone1-anassuncao
 2. Under the repository name click *Clone or download*
 3. To clone the repository using HTTPS, under *Clone with HTTPS*, click the "notepad with an arrow" icon.
 To clone the repository using an SSH key,